hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 ...
 ```

 `SpringAwareWebFilter` notifies Spring by publishing events to Spring context.
-These events are used by the `org.springframework.security.core.session.SessionRegistry` instance.
+The `org.springframework.security.core.session.SessionRegistry` instance uses these events.

+#### Spring Security and web.xml

 As before, you must also define `com.hazelcast.web.SessionListener` in your `web.xml`.
 However, you do not need to define `org.springframework.security.web.session.HttpSessionEventPublisher` in your `web.xml` as before, since `SpringAwareWebFilter` already informs Spring about session based events like `create` or `destroy`.